spcourse/python/en/checkpy/contents.md

        # # #
      # # # #

-It's a subtle difference.
-But the detailed information below actually gives us all the info we need:
+It's a subtle difference, but the detailed information below actually gives us all the info we need:

     -     # #              <---- expected first line